ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-planning.md

 | `<addns_1>` | The IP address of the first AD/DNS server can be obtained from the UI by browsing to the {{site.data.keyword.vcf-auto-short}} instance's Summary page. |
 | `<addns_2>` | The IP address of the second AD/DNS server can be obtained from the UI by browsing to the {{site.data.keyword.vcf-auto-short}} instance's Summary page. |
 | `<vbr_ip>` | The IP address of the Veeam Backup and Replication server. |
-{: caption="Table 1.
-Capture parameters for Immutable backup planning" caption-side="bottom"}
+{: caption="Capture parameters for Immutable backup planning" caption-side="bottom"}

 Define the following parameters: